-Please make sure you have a strong signal and a working internet connection on your phone.
+Make sure to have a working data connection on your phone

 Make sure your phone has an internet connection.
 You can check this by opening a browser and going to a website.
 If you're having connection problems, try these connection steps.